 Moreover, some lifestyle factors that can prompt high levels of estrogen include:

 - Poor diet.
-A low-fiber diet that is heavy in artificial ingredients and refined sugars can increase estrogen levels.
 Because fiber helps food pass through the digestive system, a low-fiber diet can prevent excess estrogen from being properly excreted, leading to reabsorption.
-Also, deficiencies in certain key vitamins, such as zinc and magnesium, can also contribute to high estrogen levels.
+Also, deficiencies in certain key vitamins, such as zinc and magnesium, can contribute to high estrogen levels.

 - Stress.
-If a woman is under extreme stress, adrenal gland production and excretion of cortisol, the stress hormone, increases.
-To produce sufficient levels of cortisol, the adrenal glands may suppress progesterone production.
-Consequently, high level of stress hormones may cause elevated estrogen levels – eventually estrogen dominance – and a progesterone-deficient state.
+Adrenal gland production and excretion of cortisol, the stress hormone, increases under extreme stress.
+In order to produce sufficient levels of cortisol, the adrenal glands may suppress progesterone production, causing elevated estrogen levels in a progesterone-deficient state.

 - Smoking.
 Research has shown that smokers have lower progesterone metabolite levels during the luteal phase due to a shortening of their follicular phase.
-Shorter follicular phases may result in inadequate follicle development, which leads to inadequate corpus luteum function; the corpus luteum is responsible for progesterone production after ovulation.
+Shorter follicular phases may result in poor follicle development, which leads to inadequate corpus luteum function.
+The corpus luteum is responsible for progesterone production after ovulation.

 - Alcohol use.
 Research has proven that circulating levels of estrogen are significantly higher in women who drink.
 In one study, blood and urine estrogen levels increased over 30 percent in women who drank two daily alcoholic drinks.
 Additionally, damage to the liver from excessive alcohol consumption hinders estrogen excretion.

 - Caffeine.
 Excessive caffeine intake has been shown to increase estrogen production and secretion, depending on ethnicity.
-Biologically speaking, caffeine is a stimulant that can prompt uneasiness and anxiety; high estrogen levels can also cause anxiety.
-Additionally, caffeine depletes the body's B vitamin stores and impedes proper liver function, further increasing estrogen.
+Additionally, caffeine depletes vitamin B stores and impedes proper liver function, further increasing estrogen.